wzhao0613/algorithms/README.md

 # algorithms
-This is my first repository for Github study
+This is my first repository for Github study.